pranavrasam001-tech/MP3/journal.md

 # date:19/9
 # time spent:1hr
 ## description:
 Now finally I have completed my schematics where I have checked drc I have got more number of errors that were some no connect flag and the proper connections were not given so I have started resolving one by one , I have solved and and now the Schematics are ready to move to the PCB editor .
-I am receiving the errors again
+I am receiving the errors again .Now I have successfully completed all my errors and I have finished my work in schematics
+## Images
 <img width="928" height="613" alt="image" src="https://github.com/user-attachments/assets/c705ba88-9ce3-4b6f-bac1-729b1f96e4c9" />
 <img width="896" height="590" alt="image" src="https://github.com/user-attachments/assets/6a65ebef-7d22-42c7-9790-2775545febd6" />
-Now I have successfully completed all my errors and I have finished my work in schematics
 <img width="830" height="360" alt="image" src="https://github.com/user-attachments/assets/a4c983f8-3fd2-4d19-abea-39c84cd6d6e8" />

 ------